Nialle Rodney

-Nialle Seyi E. Rodney (born 28 February 1991) is an English footballer who plays as a forward.
-He retired in 2014 to pursue a career in business, but resumed playing at amateur level shortly thereafter.
-He is currently playing at Runcorn Linnets.
+Nialle Seyi E. Rodney (born 28 February 1991) is an English footballer who plays as a forward for Runcorn Linnets.

 Club career

 Nottingham Forest

 Rodney started his career with Nottingham Forest.
 In the 2009–10 season, he went out on loan to Ilkeston Town making nine appearances and scoring twice against Eastwood Town and Solihull Moors.
 He made his Forest debut in November 2010, against Cardiff City, coming on as a substitute for the injured Dexter Blackstock.
 On 8 March 2011, he signed a one-month loan deal with Football League Two side Burton Albion, but after three appearances he had to return to Nottingham Forest because of an ankle injury.

 Bradford City

 Rodney left Forest and signed a one-year contract with Bradford City in July 2011.
 In October 2011, he was given a one-month loan spell at Conference side Darlington to gain first-team experience, before moving to Mansfield Town on loan in November 2011.